-- approving transactions and setting and communicating credit exposure limits; - monitoring compliance with established credit exposure limits: - assessing the likelihood that a counterparty will default on its payment obligations; - measuring current and potential credit exposure and losses resulting from counterparty default; - reporting of credit exposures to senior management, the firm's Board and regulators; - use of credit risk mitigants, including collateral and hedging; and communication and collaboration with other independent control and support functions such as operations, legal and compliance.
+- Approving transactions and setting and communicating credit exposure limits; - Monitoring compliance with established credit exposure limits; - Assessing the likelihood that a counterparty will default on its payment obligations; - Measuring current and potential credit exposure and losses resulting from counterparty default; - Reporting of credit exposures to senior management, the firm's Board and regulators; - Use of credit risk mitigants, including collateral and hedging; and

+Communication and collaboration with other independent control and support functions such as operations, legal and compliance.

 As part of the risk assessment process, Credit Risk Management performs credit reviews which include initial and ongoing analyses of the firm's counterparties.
-A credit review is an independent judgment about the capacity and willingness of a counterparty to meet its financial obligations.
-For substantially all credit exposures, the core of the process is an annual counterparty review.
-A counterparty review is a written analysis of a counterparty's business profile and financial strength resulting in an internal credit rating which represents the probability of default on financial obligations to the firm.
-The determination of internal credit ratings incorporates assumptions with respect to the counterparty's future business performance, the nature and outlook for the counterparty's industry, and the economic environment.
+For substantially all credit exposures, the core of the process is an annual counterparty credit review.
+A credit review is an independent analysis of the capacity and willingness of a counterparty to meet its financial obligations, resulting in an internal credit rating.
+The determination of internal credit ratings also incorporates assumptions with respect to the nature of and outlook for the counterparty's industry, and the economic environment.
 Senior personnel within Credit Risk Management, with expertise in specific industries, inspect and approve credit reviews and internal credit ratings.